sabbirhossainujjal/Bengali-Person-Name-Extractor/README.md

 * `testing.py`: Computes model performance on test dataset and returns metrics values. <br>
 * `inference.py`: End-to-End inference script.
 Combines all helper functions for inference and do end-to-end inference. <br>
 * `requirements.txt`: All required module list.
-* `Person_Name_Extractor.ipynb`: All code are combined in one jupyter notebook to run interactively.
+* `notebooks/Person_Name_Extractor.ipynb`: All code are combined in one jupyter notebook to run interactively.

  ### Setup